October 10, 2024

 How Long Does the Process Take?

 The process can take several months, from submitting an EOI to receiving a decision on your resident visa application.
-Processing times vary, so check the INZ website for updates.
+Check the INZ website for current processing times.

 Do I Need to Submit Original Documents?